antoniobarboza/IR_Program4/README.txt

 *How to run the indexer:
 java -Xmx50g -cp target/IR_Program2-0.1-jar-with-dependencies.jar lucene.Indexer

-*How to run the Searcher
+*How to run the Searcher - part 2 java -Xmx50g -cp target/IR_Program2-0.1-jar-with-dependencies.jar lucene.Part2RankingRunner

+Part3:
-java -Xmx50g -cp target/IR_Program2-0.1-jar-with-dependencies.jar lucene.SearchFiles
+java -Xmx50g -cp target/IR_Program2-0.1-jar-with-dependencies.jar lucene.SearcherRankLib

-All the ranking can be found in the src/main/java/output
+The ranking directory contains the files feature ranking files

 I made a bash script called produceInput.sh
 -> This produces all the txt files needed to use the EvalCalculator needed to calculate standard error and deviation.